build-on-aws/content/posts/practical-cloud-guide/creating-and-managing-organizations/index.md

 date: 2023-06-21
 ---

-Managing compute resources is one role of an IT Pro.
-As with an on-premise enterprise, cloud resources such as storage, compute, and applications need to be managed.
-Cloud engineers.
-In this article, you’ll learn about how to create an organization to manage users.
+Managing compute resources is one responsibility of an IT Pro.
+As a cloud engineer you will manage cloud resources such as storage, compute, and applications for your enterprise organization.
+In this article, you’ll learn about AWS Organization, a service to manage access to resources by creating groups and policies across the enterprise.

 ## What you will learn